Comparative Analysis of EMCEE, Gaussian Process, and Masked Autoregressive Flow in Constraining the Hubble Constant Using Cosmic Chronometers Dataset: Introduction

-Constraining $\mathrm{H}_0$ using the Hubble parameter $H(z)$, which measures the expansion rate of the universe at different redshifts, is an alternative approach.
+Constraining $H_0$ using the Hubble parameter $H(z)$, which measures the expansion rate of the universe at different redshifts, is an alternative approach.
 This method could potentially provide insights into resolving the Hubble tension.
 In this paper, we use the Cosmic Chronometers (CC) dataset for $H(z)$ because the CC method provides model-independent $H(z)$ measurements.
-Several methods can be employed to constrain $\mathrm{H}_0$ using the $H(z)$ data, including Affine Invariant Markov chain Monte Carlo Ensemble sampler (EMCEE) \citep{2013PASP..125..306F}, Gaussian Process (GP) \citep{2006gpml.book.....R, 2012JCAP...06..036S}, and Masked Autoregressive Flow (MAF) \citep{2017arXiv170507057P}.
+Several methods can be employed to constrain $H_0$ using the $H(z)$ data, including Affine Invariant Markov chain Monte Carlo Ensemble sampler (EMCEE) \citep{2013PASP..125..306F}, Gaussian Process (GP) \citep{2006gpml.book.....R, 2012JCAP...06..036S}, and Masked Autoregressive Flow (MAF) \citep{2017arXiv170507057P}.
 EMCEE is an affine-invariant ensemble sampler for Markov Chain Monte Carlo (MCMC), GP is a non-parametric method that allows for model-independent reconstruction of the Hubble parameter, and MAF is a deep learning-based approach capable of modeling complex distributions with neural networks.
-Although these methods have been studied independently \citep{2016ApJ...820...31R,2023ApJS..266...27Z,2021ApJS..254...43W}.
-They have not been compared using a common criterion for constraining $\mathrm{H}_0$ with the same CC dataset.
-This comparison is essential because the resulting $\mathrm{H}_0$ values differ significantly: $\mathrm{H}_0 = 67.75 \pm 3.08 \, \mathrm{km \, s^{-1} \, Mpc^{-1}}$ for EMCEE, $\mathrm{H}_0 = 67.21 \pm 4.72 \, \mathrm{km \, s^{-1} \, Mpc^{-1}}$ for GP, and $\mathrm{H}_0 = 66.25 \pm 9.46 \, \mathrm{km \, s^{-1} \, Mpc^{-1}}$ for MAF.

-In this paper, we aim to compare these three methods (EMCEE, GP, and MAF) by evaluating their sensitivity to individual $H(z)$ data points and their accuracy in constraining $\mathrm{H}_0$ using the CC dataset.
-We propose a Multiple Random Sampling Analysis (MRSA) to test the sensitivity of these methods to individual $H(z)$ data points.
-Additionally, we investigate the sensitivity to $H(z)$ data points in different redshift ranges.
-To assess the accuracy of these methods in constraining $\mathrm{H}_0$, we simulate the $H_{\text{sim}}(z_{\text{sim}})$ dataset with a prior $\mathrm{H}_{\mathrm{0prior}}$.
-We then compare the constrained $H_{0\text{sim}}$, obtained using the simulated $H_{\text{sim}}(z_{\text{sim}})$ dataset with three methods, to $\mathrm{H}_{\mathrm{0prior}}$.
-The method that yields values closer to $\mathrm{H}_{\mathrm{0prior}}$ is considered more accurate.
-To minimize the influence of different simulation methods, we employ two distinct simulation approaches.
+Previous studies have applied these methods, or closely related implementations, to constrain $H_0$ from $H(z)$-based data.
+For instance, \cite{2021JCAP...08..051R} obtained $H_0 = 67.73^{+3.078}_{-3.077}\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ using MCMC implemented with EMCEE, \cite{2018JCAP...04..051G} found $H_0 = 67.42 \pm 4.75\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ using Gaussian Processes, and \cite{2021ApJS..254...43W} derived $H_0 = 68.68^{+5.12}_{-5.07}\ \mathrm{km\,s^{-1}\,Mpc^{-1}}$ using MAF.
+These results provide useful context for the present work and motivate a controlled comparison in which EMCEE, GP, and MAF are applied to the same CC dataset under identical data conditions.